Main Street Saturday Market Vendor Agreement Application

 - Vendors may not sell anything before the 8:00AM opening of the market.
 Repeated violations will result in the loss of your vendor spot.

-- Vendors wishing to participate in the Main Street Farmers Market must complete an application and be approved for participation.
+- Vendors wishing to participate in the Main Street Saturday Market must complete an application and be approved for participation.
 (Printed applications are available at the Main Street: Murfreesboro/Rutherford County office, 225 West College Street, Murfreesboro, TN 37130 (615) 895-1887, Ext.
 2) or click here to download.

 Seasonal fees are based on booth/space and are reserved for the vendor each week.
 There will be no refunds.
 Daily vendors may fill spaces not occupied by seasonal vendors.
 A single space may not be shared by two independent growers, farmers, or vendors.